MilanoSteenkamp/Hello-world/README.md

-# Hello-world
+# alx-pre_course
-My first repository on Github
+I'm now an ALX Student, this my first repository as a full-stack engineer